Ayurvedic Nutrition

 • Dried fruits (unless soaked)

-• Crackers, rice cakes, and dry snacks
+• Crackers, rice cakes, dry snacks

-• Caffeine and carbonated drinks
+• Caffeine and fizzy drinks

-• Bitter greens in large quantities
+• Bitter greens in big amounts

 Pitta Types in Autumn